 A well-balanced lunch includes lean proteins and fiber from fruits and vegetables.
 Following the MyPlate guidelines, you can also include whole grains and low-fat dairy items.
 Whether you are looking for toddlers or teenagers, there are plenty of easy and healthy boxed lunch ideas to choose from.

 But what if your child has an allergy like dairy or gluten?
-Abbey Granger, a dietitian at Akron Children’s Hospital, offers some ideas for packing lunches that are allergen friendly that are also tasty and nutritious by pairing wholesome items for long-lasting energy.
+Abbey Granger, a dietitian at Akron Children’s, offers some ideas for packing lunches that are allergen friendly that are also tasty and nutritious by pairing wholesome items for long-lasting energy.

 What you will need